docksal/docksal/docs/advanced/file-sharing.md

 be accessed by the Docksal VM and the host itself.

 When you have other software, like Vagrant, defining NFS exports, there may be conflicts, as NFS exports cannot overlap.
 In such cases the default NFS export can be overridden via the `DOCKSAL_NFS_PATH` variable in `$HOME/.docksal/docksal.env`.
+It is also necessary to set this variable if your user directory resides in a location other than `/Users`, e.g., on a separate hard drive.

 When the VM is started fin will detect NFS export conflicts and suggest an automatic fix.